Building Strength Counselling & Education

 Do your fees slide?

 Yes.
 The cost of counselling varies depending on whether or not you have insurance and the type of insurance you have.
 Always call your Human Resources and ask if you have an Employee Assistance Program.
-If so, ask if it covers a Registered Clinical Social Worker, how much it covers per year, if it is a calendar year or fiscal year, and what the maximum is that they cover per session.
+If so, ask if it covers a Registered Clinical Counsellor, how much it covers per year, if it is a calendar year or fiscal year, and what the maximum is that they cover per session.
 This will give you a good idea of your coverage (also see Six Important Questions to Ask Your Insurance Company Before Attending Counselling Sessions, which is at the end of the Frequently Asked Questions section).
 On my private practice caseload a limited number of spaces are available as eligible for sliding scale.

 How does your sliding scale work?